Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-Hearts of Palm pasta, made with olive oil, garlic, and parmesan, is surprisingly close to the real thing.
+This easy 20-minute recipe for hearts of palm pasta with olive oil, garlic, and parmesan is surprisingly close to the experience of eating real pasta.

 Prep Time10 minutes mins